 Denison has been focused on strengthening many long-term relationships, and building new relationships, with Indigenous and non-Indigenous communities who have a strong connection to the land on which the Wheeler River Project is located.
+Denison supports various community initiatives and activities, as part of its focus on community investment.

 The Company has conducted site tours for the Indigenous and municipal leaders for communities of interest, including two site tours in 2019.
-These tours have focused on introducing the community members to the site, providing an overview of the Company's project-related activities and offering an opportunity for collaboration regarding the advancement of the Project.
-Denison also supports various community initiatives and activities, as part of its focus on community investment.
+These tours have focused on introducing the community members to the site and an overview of the Company's project-related activities and offering an opportunity for collaboration regarding the advancement of the Project.

-The Company was pleased to announce in June 2019 that it had executed a series of MOUs, in support of the advancement of Wheeler River, with certain Indigenous communities who assert that the project falls within their traditional territories and where traditional land use activities are currently practiced within the local and regional area surrounding the project.
-These non-binding MOUs formalize the signing parties' intent to work together in the spirit of mutual respect and cooperation, in order to collectively identify practical means by which to avoid, mitigate, or otherwise address potential impacts of the project upon the exercise of Indigenous rights, Treaty rights, and other interests, as well as to facilitate sharing in the benefits that will flow from the project.
+The Company was pleased to announce in June 2019 that it executed a series of MOUs, in support of the advancement of Wheeler River, with certain Indigenous communities who assert the project falls within their traditional territories and traditional land use activities are currently practiced within the local and regional area surrounding the project.
+These non-binding MOUs formalize the signing parties' intent to work together in the spirit of mutual respect and cooperation, in order to collectively identify practical means by which to avoid, mitigate, or otherwise address potential impacts of the project upon the exercise of Indigenous rights, Treaty rights, and other interests, and facilitate sharing in the benefits that will flow from the project.